DecisionsDev/odm-docker-kubernetes/authentication/AzureAD/README_WITH_CLIENT_SECRET.md

         --from-file=webSecurity.xml=./output/webSecurity.xml
     ```

-4. Create the secret allowing to synchronize Decision Center Users/Groups with EntraID.
+4. Create the secret allowing to synchronize Decision Center Users&Groups with Entra ID.

 This section is optional.